andrewbihl/bsed/README.md

 `SELECT email FROM User WHERE country='Argentina';`

 You don't need to know SQL to be able to understand the purpose of the command.
-Likewise, a day's usage of SQL is sufficient to recall the basics for years.
+Because of its intuitive syntax, a day's usage of SQL is sufficient to recall the basics for years.

 ## For the average user